maopl/TransOpt/docs/source/usage/cli.rst

 .. _command_line_usage:

-Using TransOpt via Command Line
+Using TransOPT via Command Line
 ===============================

-TransOpt provides a command-line interface (CLI) that allows users to define and run optimization tasks directly from the terminal.
+TransOPT provides a command-line interface (CLI) that allows users to define and run optimization tasks directly from the terminal.
 This is facilitated by the `run_cli.py` script, which supports a wide range of customizable parameters.

 Running the Command-Line Interface
 ----------------------------------